 ART 335 PAINTING I credit 3 hrs.

-This course provides an introduction to materials and techniques used in painting with emphasis on seeing and understanding color, preparation of surfaces and the chemistry of painting.
-Prerequisite: ART 232
+This course introduces materials and techniques used in painting with emphasis on seeing and understanding color, preparation of surfaces and the chemistry of painting.
+Prerequisite: ART 232.

 ART 336 PAINTING II credit 3 hrs.